BIGJRA/BIGJRA.github.io/rejuv.md

 *Max Repel* $700

-A little note here: it turns out that as soon as you get the Zygarde 10% from Ayuda, the new cells won’t appear.
-For completeness I will list them anyways in the guide going forward, but keep in mind if you already did the Zygarde exchange you won’t be able to find these.
-Anyways, downstairs on the left, you’ll find:
+A little note here: it turns out that as soon as you get the Zygarde 10% from Ayuda, the new cells won't appear.
+For completeness I will list them anyways in the guide going forward, but keep in mind if you already did the Zygarde exchange you won't be able to find these.
+Anyways, downstairs on the left, you'll find:

 ZCell 106: Axis High University